-Unfunded Mandates Reform Act (2 U.S.C. chs.
-17A and 25) Applies if the rule would impose a federal by state, local, and tribal governments, in the aggregate, or by the private sector, of \$100 million or more (adjusted annually for inflation) in any 1 year."
+Unfunded Mandates Reform

+mandate that may result in the "expenditure by state, local, and tribal governments, in the aggregate, or by the private sector, of \$100 million or more (adjusted annually for inflation) in any 1 year."
 Impact statement must include an analysis of the costs and benefits and a description of agency consultations with state, local, or tribal governments.
 Note that the UMRA does not apply to independent regulatory agencies.